colonelborkmundus/tmtm/README.md

 ## Experimental f0 Builds
 Work in progress.
 This is mainly a dictionary project, after all.
 Check out the cool kid forks.

+## Holy crap, how many cards do you have in the horde?
+A lot.
+I have a lot.
+It's nice to have friends who travel for work.

 ## Got cards?
 Please feel free to reach out to me and we'll go from there.